Wellington Athletics Coaching Built for Performance

 Typical age: 14–18 years

-This pathway suits athletes with a consistent training history who are targeting national progression.
+For athletes with a consistent training history who are targeting stronger school, club, and national-level performance.

 AIM High Performance (AHP)